adamluckydo/ontology/Buddhism.md

 Based on my knowledge and my experience thus far, here's how I've decided to present things:

 1. English: Do you know Pali or Sanskrit?
 No?
-Then let's not add any more indirection into the mix for now.
+Then let's not add any more indirection into the mix.
+(If you do know Pali or Sanskrit, you probably know more than what I'm covering anyway)

 2. Concept-based: Buddhism, unlike other religions, doesn't involve any supernatural deitites.
 Instead, the "religion" (which is really better described as a science or practice) is based on concepts that can be directly realized.
 Explaining those concepts at some level is key to painting an accurate picture of Buddhism as a whole.